Graphite Docs¶

 Graphite is a lightweight yet flexible graph database engine implemented in pure Python.
 It is designed to model graph-like data inside large Python codebases without introducing the complexity of an external database.

-- 🧱 Structure-Oriented Modeling: Define node types, relation types, fields, base types, and valid forms.
+- 🧱 Structure-Oriented Modeling: Define types of nodes and relations with features like inheritance, typed fields, and valid patterns.
 Model your domain explicitly and safely.

-- 💾 Serializable: Persist the entire database into a single file.
+- 💾 Serializable: Persist the entire database into a single JSON file.

 See quick start page for installation guide and a usage example.